grochochotowski/shop-system/Readme.md

 project on hold - 2 other projects are in focus - stockatingIt, FoodOrdersApi It will be my focus after end of my term on studies (June 2024)

-There may be big change soon - new ideas
+There may be big change soon - new ideas & more knowledge